-Consistent practice is essential for language learning.
 Encourage students to set aside a few minutes each day to engage with English, even if it’s just reading a short article, watching a brief video, or practicing with language learning apps.
-Daily exposure helps reinforce language skills and accelerates progress.
+Consistent practice is essential for language learning and technology helps with this.
+Daily exposure reinforces language skills and accelerates progress.

 Encourage Active Listening